dankasak/perl_gcs/README.md

 ## Overview

 `Google::Cloud::Storage::Bucket` is a Perl module that allows you to perform file operations on objects stored in Google Cloud Storage buckets.
-It supports authentication using the application service account model, which is documented here: [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/oauth2/service-account).
+It supports two authentication methods:

+1. **Service Account authentication** (recommended for server-to-server) - documented here: [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/oauth2/service-account)
+2. **OAuth2 user authentication** (for user-delegated access)

 This module uses the [Google Cloud Storage JSON API](https://cloud.google.com/storage/docs/json_api) under the hood.